WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Experiments

-In this section, we conduct comprehensive quantitative comparisons of different methods on both the exocentric-to-egocentric and egocentric-to-exocentric translation tasks.
+In this section, we conduct quantitative comparisons across baselines on both the exocentric-to-egocentric and egocentric-to-exocentric video translation tasks.
 The evaluation focuses on both synthetic and real-world scenarios, analyzed from two complementary perspectives: \textit{Automatic Evaluation} that provides objective comparison, and \textit{User Study} that captures subjective comparison.

-\textbf{Automatic Evaluation.} We comprehensively evaluate the generated videos across different tasks and from multiple dimensions.
-For the \textit{exocentric-to-egocentric} translation, LPIPS and SSIM between generated and ground-truth videos are used to evaluate perspective alignment, FVD~\cite{unterthiner2018towards} with respect to the corresponding ground-truth is used to assess distribution alignment, and the average VBench~\cite{huang2024vbench} score is used to measure overall generation quality.
-For the \textit{egocentric-to-exocentric} translation, we report the same set of metrics and additionally include CLIP-I to evaluate the semantic consistency between the characters in the generated videos and the reference images.
-We report results both on synthetic and real-world scenarios, with the details illustrated in Table\,\ref{tab:quantitative}.
+\textbf{Automatic Evaluation.} We evaluate the generated videos across different tasks and from multiple dimensions.
+For the \textit{exocentric-to-egocentric} translation: LPIPS and SSIM between generated and ground-truth videos are used to evaluate perspective alignment, FVD~\cite{unterthiner2018towards} with respect to the corresponding ground-truth is used to assess distribution alignment, and the average VBench~\cite{huang2024vbench} score is used to measure overall generation quality.
+For the \textit{egocentric-to-exocentric} translation: we report the same set of metrics and additionally include CLIP-I to evaluate the semantic consistency between the characters in the generated videos and the reference images.
+We report results both on synthetic and real-world scenarios, with the details illustrated in \cref{tab:quantitative}.
 Note that in the zero-shot setting, TrajectoryCrafter~\cite{TrajectoryCrafter} is unable to generate customized characters; therefore, we do not report its CLIP-I score.
-In synthetic scenarios, our \method outperforms all baselines in terms of distribution alignment, perspective alignment, overall quality, and character consistency, across both exocentric-to-egocentric and egocentric-to-exocentric translations.
-With respect to real-world scenarios, \method also outperforms all baselines across all evaluation dimensions, demonstrating superior performance in the egocentric-exocentric video translation.
+In synthetic scenarios, our \method outperforms all baselines in terms of distribution alignment, perspective alignment, overall quality, and character consistency, across both directions of egocentric–exocentric video translation.
+With respect to real-world scenarios, \method also outperforms all baselines across all evaluation dimensions, showing superior performance in the egocentric-exocentric video translation tasks.
+An additional point worth noting is that we compare the performance of RecamMaster with and without fine-tuning on our EgoExo-8K; the fine-tuned version shows superior performance, further validating the effectiveness of our datasets.